Search This Blog

 • Print settings: Automatic defaults.

 • Print Result: Good.
-Negligible stringing, few blobs.
+Negligible stringing, few blobs, tidy seams.

 • Surface: Satin to matt.